 At the recent Seoul motor show, GM Korea CEO Mike Arcamone said that this has never happened before in the company’s history.
 GM has a daunting task ahead of it.
 It has to make the public aware of its new brand.

 It would also have to renovate retail outlets and retrain a nationwide sales force in new product, customer service and aftersales.
-GM offers the Cadillac in Korea and the Buick LaCrosse as a stand-alone Alpheon subbrand.
+GM offers the Cadillac in South Korea and the Buick LaCrosse as a stand-alone Alpheon subbrand.